George Brydges Rodney 1st Baron

 From 14 September – 16 November Rodney was present without Admiralty authorisation in North America waters with fourteen sail of the line, having left the Leeward Islands in search of the French fleet which unbeknown to him had in fact returned to Europe.
 He soon fell out with the local commander-in-chief, Vice-Admiral Marriot Arbuthnot, who refused to accept Rodney’s seniority and was quite outspoken in doing so.
 Rodney, after superficially attempting conciliation, referred the matter to the Admiralty then sailed away, but although the affair reflected badly on both men it was Rodney whose conduct was most at fault, and there followed the usual accusations of his profiteering and hunting of prize-money.
 Nevertheless, the dispute did not prevent him being nominated a K.B.

-Rodney arrived back in the Leeward Islands on 6 December to find that a number of his ships had been lost in the hurricane of 4-12 October 1780.
+Rodney arrived back in the Leeward Islands on 6 December to find that a number of his ships had been lost in the Great Hurricanes during October.
 Typically he had placed himself on bad terms with the commander-in-chief at Jamaica, Vice-Admiral Sir Peter Parker, and this officer refused Rodney’s weather-beaten ships the use of the Port Royal facilities to refit.
 Reinforcements did arrive in the form of eight sail of the line and the vigorous Rear-Admiral Sir Samuel Hood as his new second in command, but theirs too would prove to be a most fractious relationship.

 On 27 January 1781 the sloop Childers arrived with news that Britain and the Netherlands were now at war, and with instructions for Rodney to attack St. Eustatius, a small island yet a major trading post that had long been a thorn in the British side.
 On 3 February he seized this and other Dutch settlements, together with three million pounds worth of booty and some one hundred and fifty ships, an action that would subsequently involve him in lawsuits with the British merchants who had been trading from St Eustatius.
 Rodney spent some time raping the island and in particular the Jewish population of its riches, and given his reputation for poor financial practices it was no surprise when he was later criticised by Edmund Burke and the Whigs for his inclination to amass wealth rather than attack a worthier target.
 His subordinate Hood even went so far as to label him a ‘mere thief’, and to accuse him both of ‘Flemish Accounting’, and of lining his pocket rather than advancing the war.
 Rodney was also accused by the Leeward Islands Commissioner, Captain John Laforey, of over-inflating the value of the captured stores sent to Antigua.
 Revelling in his new found wealth, the admiral cared little for the complaints, nor appeared too concerned at the prospect of the merchants seeking legal redress to get their property back.
 Unfortunately for his bank balance a greater part of his booty was captured by Admiral La Motte-Picquet’s squadron on its voyage home to England on 2 May whilst St. Eustatius itself was recaptured in November.